TeskaLabs/asab/docs/reference/services/web/authorization_multitenancy.md

 	You may also need to specify your authorization server's `public_keys_url` (also known as `jwks_uri` in [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc8414#section-2)).
 	In case you don't have any authorization server at hand, you can run the auth module in "mock mode".
-See the `configuration` section for details.
+See the [Configuration section](#configuration) for details.

 Every handler in your web server now accepts only requests with a valid authentication.